 "Tyler?
 He didn't even know the skag's name until last night!"
 Ham blurted out.
 Presumably, the shock had surprised him into talking--although, Conn knew, it was also possible that the outburst had been carefully staged to lead the cops down the garden path.

-"So you admit working for Jorran?"
+"So you admit to working for Jorran?"

 "Yeah, but it had nothing to do with any murder.
 He just wanted me to help dig up some dirt on this Stephens suit."